joegreene/Spring-2014-CS-Lab--SI-/Week 12/Shape_printing.md

 The fourth type (bottom-right) will be left as an exercise.
 It's nearly the same as top-right.

 #### Equilateral Triangle](#equilateral-triangle)
-If you don't kremember what an equilateral triangle is: It's a triangle with all three side lengths equal (and all angles are 60 degrees, as a triangle's angles add up to 180 degrees).
+If you don't kremember what an equilateral triangle is:
+> An equilateral triangle is a triangle with all three side lengths equal (and each angle is 60 degrees).

 This one is a bit tricky, but not impossible.
 There are two ways to go about this one: One with three loops, another with absolute value.

 In one instance, we may do the following (three loops):
 ```C++